How to Fire a Bad Tenant Professionally

 Try: “This is notice of a lease violation per Section X. The following condition was observed on (date).
 Please cure by (deadline) or the lease may be terminated.”

-This keeps you out of the emotional mud and sets you up for the next step.
+This tone keeps you out of the emotional mud.
+It also sets you up for the next step if the tenant does not fix the issue.

 Step 4: Use the right notice for the problem

 This is where Texas landlords get tripped up.
-There’s a difference between being justified and being enforceable.
+There is a difference between being justified and being enforceable.

 Notice to vacate for nonpayment